ruhan-wankhede/Fluid-Sim-2D/README.md

 - Python 3.7+
 - Pygame
 - NumPy
-- (Optional) Matplotlib for advanced coloring
+- Matplotlib for advanced coloring

 Install dependencies with: